artsiomkorzun/1brc-walkthrough/Walkthrough.md

 ### 02 - No Garbage
 Our lambda is called 1B times to parse a row.
 It creates a `Measurement` object and several `String` objects.
-But at the end we only have 413 entries.
+But in the end, we only have 413 entries.
 Let's see how much time we spend doing GC:

 ```text
 [0.002s][info][gc] Using Parallel